Seidel elements and potential functions of holomorphic disc counting: Degeneration Formula

-where $(v^* T\P^1, v^* TS^1)$ denotes the sheaf of holomorphic sections of $v^* T\P^1$ which take values in $v^* TS^1$ on $\partial \tSigma$.
-We can prove this by using the standard normalization sequence and \cite[Lemma 6.4]{ChOh-Fl06}.
 Let $\cN\subset \frU$ denote the moduli space cut out only by the first equation of \eqref{eq:Knbhd-upstairs}.
 The holomorphic automorphism group $\Aut(\D)$ acts on the target $(M\times \P^1, L \times S^1)$ and also on the moduli space $\cN$.
 The transversality for the second equation of \eqref{eq:Knbhd-upstairs} follows from the fact that the $\Aut(\D)$-action on $\Int(\D)$ is transitive.
 The first and the second equations of \eqref{eq:Knbhd-upstairs} define the modui space $\hcM$.
 The evaluation map $\ev_{\rm ad} \colon \hcM \to (M\times \P^1)^l$ at the markings $w_1,\dots,w_l$ is transversal to $\prod_{i=1}^l (Q_i\times \P^1)$ by the transversality assumption for the second equation of \eqref{eq:Knbhd}.
-The transversality for \eqref{eq:Knbhd-upstairs} follows.
+The transversality for \eqref{eq:Knbhd-upstairs} is now proved.

-Finally we compare virtual cycles.
-A virtual cycle is defined by multi-valued perturbations (multisections) of $s$ on Kuranishi neighbourhoods which are compatible under co-ordinate changes (see \cite[\S A1.1]{FuOh-La09}, \cite[Part 2]{FOOO-technical12}).
-By the above construction of Kuranishi neighbourhoods, we can define a virtual cycle $[\cM_{1,1}^{\rm rel}(\halpha)]^{\rm vir}$ by pulling back multisections used to define a virtual cycle $[\cM_1(\alpha)]^{\rm vir}$.
+\emph{Comparison of virtual cycles.} A virtual chain is defined by multi-valued perturbations (multisections) of $s$ on Kuranishi neighbourhoods which are compatible under co-ordinate changes, and it is independent of the choice of the obstruction bundle (see \cite[\S A1.1]{FuOh-La09}, \cite[Part 2]{FOOO-technical12}).
+By the above construction of Kuranishi neighbourhoods, and the hypothesis \(\partial \cM_1(\alpha)= \emptyset\), we can define a virtual cycle $[\cM_{1,1}^{\rm rel}(\halpha)]^{\rm vir}$ by pulling back multisections used to define a virtual cycle $[\cM_1(\alpha)]^{\rm vir}$, and this is independent of choices.
 Then $[\cM_{1,1}^{\rm rel}(\halpha)]^{\rm vir}$ becomes a fibre bundle over $[\cM_1(\alpha)]^{\rm vir}\times S^1$ with fibre the corresponding stable bordered Riemann surfaces.
 Each fibre is of class $\alpha$ under the interior evaluation map.
 The lemma follows. \end{proof}

 Summarizing the discussion, we obtain (see \eqref{eq:alphazero}, \eqref{eq:virtualclass-product}, \eqref{eq:Palpha}): \begin{lemma} The virtual cycle $\ev_* [\cM_{\rm S}(\sigma) \times_M \cM_{1,1}^{\rm rel}(\halpha)]^{\rm vir}$ is well-defined if one of the following holds: \begin{itemize} \item[(a)] $\cM_{\rm S}(\sigma)=\emptyset$ or;